 Why is senior living different?

-Recently at the 2015 Sales and Marketing Summit, we heard that we need to improve the customer experience.
+At a past Sales and Marketing Summit, we heard that we need to improve the customer experience.
 We were told to step into the customer’s shoes and show empathy.

 I contend the customer experience needs to start with the first inquiry and the first inquiry may be generated by the internet and a telephone call.
 Showing empathy isn’t asking if $2,000 a month is in your budget within the first few minutes.